stefan-kolb/aoc-mgx-format/specification/body/Actions/0x13 (Guard).md

 ## Description

 *:command*
-The command identifier for the action attack will always be `0x13`.
+The command identifier for the action will always be `0x13`.

 *:zero*
+These two bytes should be zero.

 *:selected_units_count*
+The number of selected units including the guarded unit.

 *:guarded_unit*
-The unit_id that will be guarded.
+The id of the unit that will be guarded.

 *:unit_ids*
-The identifier of the selected units.
+The ids of the selected units.

 ## Examples

-Standard

 >`13` &mdash; command
 >`00 00` &mdash; zero